BrianBock/ENPM673_Project2/README.md

 # Part 1 - Enhancing a Dark Video

 The task for this section was to improve the lightning and visibility in the provided video.
 The video is shot at night, which makes it dark.
-You can view the original video here: \url{https://youtu.be/s23jnVK4rHs}.
-Unlike the videos in Part \ref{sec:lanedetection} which use a rigidly mounted camera, the video in this part is shot with a hand controlled camera.
+You can view the original video here: \url{https://youtu.be/s23jnVK4rHs.
+Unlike the videos in Part \ref{sec:lanedetection which use a rigidly mounted camera, the video in this part is shot with a hand controlled camera.
 Throughout the sequence, the camera moves and changes the view.
 To compound the difficulty,  most of the video is both compressed and very out of focus.
 The lack of focus makes it nearly impossible to know if a smoothing kernel is over-applied - the video is blurry regardless.
 The compression shows up in interesting ways later; since most of the video is dark, large clusters of pixels are stored as the same color, and these clusters become readily apparent with a variety of image manipulations.